ArkScript-lang/Ark/CONTRIBUTING.md

 * Create a branch for your feature: `git switch -c feat/my-awesome-idea`
 * When you're done, push it to your fork and submit a pull request

 Don't know what to work on?
-No worries, we have a [list of things to do](https://github.com/ArkScript-lang/Ark/projects).
-Also, you can check the issues to find something to do!
+No worries, we have a [list of things to do](https://github.com/ArkScript-lang/Ark/issues).

 ## The architecture of the project